brentp/hts-nim/README.md

 ## Setup / Installation

+`hts-nim` requires that [htslib](https://github.com/samtools/htslib) is installed and the shared library is available (use `LD_LIBRARY_PATH` if it is not in a standard location).

 If you use docker, you can use one of [these images](https://hub.docker.com/r/nimlang/nim/) to get Nim installed.

 Or you can copy the [Dockerfile from this repo](https://github.com/brentp/hts-nim/blob/master/Dockerfile)

 If you don't use docker, you can use [choosenim](https://github.com/dom96/choosenim) to quickly install Nim and nimble.

+Users can also either follow or run [scripts/simple-install.sh](https://github.com/brentp/hts-nim/blob/master/scripts/simple-install.sh) which sets up Nim and nimble ready for use and shows the needed adjustments to `$PATH`.

+Once Nim is set up, `hts-nim` can be installed with `nimble install -y` from the root of this repository.

 In all cases, it's recommended to use **nim version 0.17.2** which is the latest release.

-Then, from this repo you can run `nimble test` and `nimble install` and then you can save the above snippets into `some.nim`

-and run them with `nim c -d:release -r some.nim`.
+Then, from this repo you can run `nimble test` and `nimble install` and then you can save the above snippets into `some.nim` and run them with `nim c -d:release -r some.nim`.
 This will run them and save an executable named `some`.